Next Level Electric: Connecting Electric Vehicles to the Cloud - Embedded Computing Design

 2022 might just be the year of EVs.
 And, of all things, cloud connectivity could be to thank.

 Before the COVID-19 pandemic, Elektrobit began connecting EVs to the cloud as a means of capturing data that could inform the development of new automotive features.
-The solution was built on sensors that collect vehicle data and AI models hosted on a hybrid cloud that predicted their performance in the field.
+The solution enables OEMs to create applications leveraging vehicle data, and the EV-cloud scenario is just one example use case.
+As one real world example, the solution was built on sensors that collect vehicle data and AI models hosted on a hybrid cloud that predicted their performance in the field.

 It consisted of a couple components, including: